master-q/masterq-docs/presentations/20151116_ats_statics/20151116_ats_statics.md

 More strong type can be used on the ATS.

-# DML-style dependent types on ATS
+# DML-style dependent types in ATS
 ![background](img/cuddle.png)

 ![inline](draw/dynamics_statics_proofs.png)

-# Type of R-P-S on ATS
+# Type of R-P-S in ATS
 ![background](img/memopad.png)

 ```ats